slowjams/Pro-ASP.NET-Core-Identity/zzzz4-Intro to IdentityServer.md

 we need this user-to-client cookie (usc flag) to generate authCode in user-client flow,

 Now this cookie is cleared by accident, the end result is the third party integration flow breaks user-to-client flow.

+A speical note that we only clear the first user-to-idp Google-related cookie by calling `await HttpContext.SignOutAsync(IdentityServerConstants.ExternalCookieAuthenticationScheme)`, we didn't call EndSession endpoint, in fact Google doesn't provide this endpoint, which make sense, third party like Google or Facebook want people to stay on their site as long as possible.
+So even you click the Logout button on Client's Logout Page, next time you are still prompted to Consent Page without needing to provide credentials (`OAuthHandler.HandleChallengeAsync()` still get called).

 ============================================================================================================
 ```C#